top of page

 “Augh!”
 Tourist clamped his hand over his arm, swerving the car across the next two lanes as they turned.

-“Check fire!”
+“Check fire, dammit!”
 Davy barked into the radio.

 Tourist cursed under his breath as he tried to find a way to cut across again, and the black sedan behind them found its opportunity to close the distance.